Templated Anisotropic Analyses of the LISA Galactic Foreground: Results

-First, we consider the simple MW foregound simulation discussed in \S\ref{sec:sims_simple_mw}.
-We recover the signal in the presence of LISA instrumental noise as described in \S\ref{sec:noise}, with the tanh-truncated power law spectral model of Eq.~\eqref{eq:blip_tpl}.
-We assume that the low-frequency slope $\alpha=2/3$ --- as expected for a compact binary SGWB --- and infer the remaining parameters.
 We employ uniform priors with astrophysically-motivated bounds, such that $\pi(\log\Omega_{\mathrm{ref}}) = \mathcal{U}(-6,-3)$, $\pi(\log_{10}f_{\mathrm{cut}}) = \mathcal{U}(-3.1,-2.4)$, and $\pi(\log_{10}f_{\mathrm{scale}}) = \mathcal{U}(-4,-2)$.
 We assume that the parameters of the simple MW spatial model have been well-measured by analyses of the resolved DWD systems, and perform a templated analysis with a spatial distribution given by the \bgal model of \S\ref{sec:template_simple} with $r_h = 3.31$ kpc and $z_h=0.9$ kpc.
 The assumed spatial template is shown in Fig.~\ref{fig:blip_simple_mw_fixedsky_map} and the simulated and recovered spectra are shown in Fig.~\ref{fig:blip_simple_mw_fixedsky_spec}.
 The noise and foreground spectral parameters are recovered without bias, as can be seen in the sampled posterior distributions shown in Fig.~\ref{fig:blip_simple_mw_fixedsky_corner}.